Redesigning Good Creator Co

 42%

-Fewer steps in core workflows
+Fewer steps in key workflows

-design at a glance
+OVERVIEW | design at a glance

-200+ frames designed responsively
+48+ screens designed responsively

 100+ reusable components defined